RancidDax/namazu.tools/top.md

 Both bosses will become untargetable and disappear as the mechanic begins.

-Each player is inflicted with either **Mid Glitch** or **Remote Glitch**.
-Each player is also assigned 1 of 4 coloured shapes above their head, with two of each.
+The party is inflicted with either **Mid Glitch** or **Remote Glitch**.
+Each player is also assigned 1 of 4 coloured symbols above their head, with two of each.

 {: .everyone }
 > The party should line-up from East to West as seen in the cheatsheet.
+>
-The furthest left shape of a pair will be designated as light party 1, whilst the furthest right will be designated light party 2.
+> The furthest left symbol of a pair will be designated as light party 1, whilst the furthest right will be designated light party 2.

-At the same time, **Omega's Eye** will spawn on a random cardinal/intercardinal. **This will be designated as relative north**
+At the same time, **Omega's Eye** will spawn on a random cardinal/intercardinal. **This will be designated as relative north**.

-4 clones will then spawn around the center of the arena, 2 Omega-M, and 2 Omega-F. An Omega-M and Omega-F pair will always be facing eachother and should be focused on.
+Clones will then spawn around the center of the arena, 2 Omega-M, and 2 Omega-F. An Omega-M and Omega-F pair will always be facing eachother and should be focused on.
 These two will perform two sets of AOEs that are dependant on the weapons they are holding.

 The possible combinations are: